Interdisciplinary Fellowship at the Metropolitan Museum of Art

 How to Apply

-All applications must be submitted online and in English.
-Academic and Professional Programs will not accept applications or related materials via email, postal mail, or in person.
+All applications, including letters of recommendation, must be submitted online and in English.
+The Met will not accept applications or related materials via email, postal mail, or in person.

 • A brief schedule of work to be accomplished during the fellowship period (separate from project proposal)